Criminal Psychology Careers: A Realistic Job Preview Guide

 Interviewing criminal offenders and victims.

-criminal psychologist often interviews criminals and victims to gain insight into criminal behavior.
+criminal psychologist often interviews criminals and victims to gain insight into criminal behaviour.
 This helps them to understand a criminal’s mental state and the motives behind criminal acts.

-Criminal psychologists use their knowledge of psychology to analyze criminal behavior.
+Criminal psychologists use their knowledge of psychology to analyse criminal behaviour.
 This helps them to understand why criminals act the way they do and develop strategies to prevent criminal activity.

 Counselling Roles of a Counselling Psychologist in Criminal Settings